johnpmitsch/katello/README.md

 ## Task

 In `~/katello/webpack/scenes/Fruits` you will see the file structure to add the Fruits page.
-Fill in these files with the appropriate React and Redux code to call the fruits API and display a list of fruit with a name and color columns.
-Be sure to use the [Table](https://github.com/Katello/katello/tree/master/webpack/move_to_foreman/components/common/table) that Katello provides.
+A basic Table is included, but doesn't have any REAL fruit info!
+Fill in these files with the appropriate React and Redux code to call the fruits API and display a list of fruit with _name_ and _color_ columns.
+(If you want, add more columns to the table using existing data!)

 ## Tips